bebopjmm/dnd5e-campaigns/kinloch-blades/Gameplay/chapter01-01.md

 Craiuk was intensely focused on the wagon invoice, but the others all picked up on a disturbing ill manner about the friend of Jonas and Kenan.

 No one is particularly proficient driving a wagon, but Ethon and Craiuk take on the driving assignment.
 Lynn and Domhnall walk alongside or ride on the wagon intermittently.
 At the end of each day, the heroes make camp, feed and water the oxen, and set watches.
-They arrived at the Triboar Trail by the end of the second day.
+They arrived at the Westgulch Trail by the end of the second day.

 ## Goblin Ambush

-At midday the heroes came across the aftermath of an attack on the Triboar Trail.
+At midday the heroes came across the aftermath of an attack on the Westgulch Trail.

 - Lynn went to investigate, while Craiuk readied his shortbow, Ethon dismounted from the wagon, and Dohmnall cast *mage armor* upon himself
 	- Lynn recognizes the Rockseeker Mining Crest on the saddlebags.